CopernicaMarketingSoftware/Documentation/Publisher/en/dkim.md

 If you use Copernica's [Sender Domain](./sender-domains.md) tools, you automatically use DKIM.
 When you set up a Sender Domain, the Marketing Suite dashboard shows you a list of recommended DNS settings.
-If you follow these settings and create the appropriate DKIM aliases (which are CNAME records), you do not have to anything else.
+All you have to do is follow these recommendations and create the appropriate DKIM aliases (which are CNAME records).
 All emails that you send with Copernica then get signed, and Copernica ensures that your public key is correctly published in DNS.
 We also refresh your keys once a month, to make it hard for outsiders to crack your keys.